felipecao/pact-sample/README.md

 * the presented Gradle setup waits 15 seconds before starting the actual pact tests; if those tests were run on the regular CI build, it would really slow down the feedback cycle to everyone on the team;
 * as the application grows and starts taking longer to start, this wait time will need to be adjusted, making the feedback cycle even longer.

 On the other hand, it might not always be desirable to have such separation in place.
 Depending on the situation at hand, your team might prefer having all tests running all together.
 But you definitely don't want to wait 15 more seconds to obtain feedback from your CI cycle.
-You already have integration tests running in the middle, and they take long enough.
+You already have integration tests running in your test suite, and they take long enough.
+Waiting longer for feedback shouldn't be an option.

 What you can do to have the best of both worlds is use the power of dynamic languages (like Groovy) to read the Pact JSON file and combine its contents with SpringMVC mock  facilities.
 Think about it: your integration tests already start the container anyway, why restart the container and wait another 15+ seconds to perform Pact validations?
 Why not just build on top of your existing controller integration tests?